 - Plant corn into a very nice seed bed in spring.

 - Roll down a cereal rye cover crop to plant beans.

 - Potential to seed a cover crop with the air seeder attachment.

-That is seven different operations that the RENEGADE VT can handle!
-TRUE VERSITILITY!
+That is seven different operations that the Rogue VT can handle!
+TRUE VERSATILITY!

 Soil Service, Inc office: email@example.com or 888-313-2360